adobe/helix-home/hackathons/README.md

 Just put your idea on the list:

 - Antarctica
-- Japan (mountains, cool city (not Tokyo or Kyoto :-)
+- Japan (somewhere in the mountains or in a cool city (not Tokyo or Kyoto :-)

 ## Let's do it!